DerpHerpenstein/src-721/README.md

 {
 "p": "src-721",
 "op": "update",
-"operator": "1ABC...321", // the bitcoin address of the new operator [optional] "price":"10000", // the price for the mint in satoshis [optional] "recipient": "1ABC...321", // mint fee recipient address [optional] "wl": "1",           // public(0) or whitelist(1) mint phase [optional]
+"operators": ["1ABC...321"], // the bitcoin address of the new operators [optional] "price":"10000", // the price for the mint in satoshis [optional] "recipient": "1ABC...321", // mint fee recipient address [optional] "wl": "1",           // public(0) or whitelist(1) mint phase [optional]